AequilibraE/aequilibrae/docs/source/overview.rst

 The trip distribution module is the second oldest piece of code in AequilibraE, and includes only code for calibration and application of Synthetic gravity models and Iterative Proportional Fitting.
-Not much documentation has been written for this module, but a some examples are available on the usage examples page :ref:`example_usage_distribution`.
+Not much documentation has been written for this module, but some examples are available on the usage examples page :ref:`example_usage_distribution`.